dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

     info:    storage blob copy start command OK

     ```
-1. The copy will take up to 20 minutes or so, you can monitor the progress by repeatedly issuing the following command:
+1. The copy could take up to 20 minutes or possibly longer, you can monitor the progress by repeatedly issuing the following command:

     > **Note**: As before, make sure to put your actual storage account key value in for the `--account-key xxx...xxx==`  paramter value.

     ```bash
-    azure storage blob copy show --account-name dlirwxxxstorage --account-key xxx...xxx== --container vhds --blob nvidiavm20170104130104.vhd
+    azure storage blob copy show --account-name <name>storage --account-key xxx...xxx== --container vhds --blob msftnvidia.vhd
     ```

 1. The output of the command above shows the copy status in the `Progress` and `Status` columns.